sassoftware/viya4-iac-aws/docs/CONFIG-VARS.md

 ## Admin Access

-By default, the pubic endpoints of the AWS resources that are being created are only accessible through authenticated AWS clients (for example, the AWS Portal, the AWS CLI, etc.).
+By default, the public endpoints of the AWS resources that are being created are only accessible through authenticated AWS clients (for example, the AWS Portal, the AWS CLI, etc.).
 To enable access for other administrative client applications (for example `kubectl`, `psql`, etc.), you can set Security Group rules to control access from your source IP addresses.

 To set these permissions as part of this Terraform script, specify ranges of IP addresses in [CIDR notation](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing).
 Contact your Network Administrator to find the public CIDR range of your network.